-The meetings of the National Institute of Nursing Research Special Emphasis Panel were closed to the public for the review of grant applications and contract proposals.
-Sections 552b(c)(4) and 552b(c)(6) of the Government in the Sunshine Act permit the closing of meetings where discussion could reveal confidential trade secrets or commercial property such as patentable material and personal information, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.
+The meetings of the Special Emphasis Panel were closed to the public for the review of grant applications and/or contract proposals.
+Sections 552b(c)(4) and 552b(c)(6) of the Government in the Sunshine Act permits closing of meetings where discussion could reveal confidential trade secrets or commercial property such as patentable material and personal information, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.